S-Choudhuri/Adversarial-Domain-Adaptation-with-Keras/README.md

 The code is tested on the **_Office-31_** dataset.
 - Download it from this link: *https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view*.
 - Create a *domain_adaptation_images* directory under *Data/Office/* and place the downloaded images inside.
+- Image paths, along with their corresponding class labels, are listed in the _.txt_ files present in the _Office_ directory.

 ## Requirements